 Hi, this is Mary with Tiny Frog Technologies and today we’re going to be talking with Mikel, our founder, about general website information.
 In our latest episode of the TinyFrog Weekly Ribbit, we’re discussing the best formula for client involvement when it comes to a successful website project.

-How Involved Should a Client Be in a Website?
+How Involved Should You Be in a Web Project?

 Hi Mikel, great to have you here.
 First off, as a client, how much involvement should I have in the website?
 If you were a client, your question is… If you were a client, how much involvement should you have in it?